doubleaaron/RoboND-Perception-Project/writeup.md

 2. Filter out the camera noise with the PCL statistical outlier filter.
 The adjustable parameters are the number k of neighbouring pixels to average over and the outlier threshold thr = mean_distance + x * std_dev.
 I used the RViz output image to tune these parameters judging by the visual output.
 I found that the values k = 8 and x = 0.3 performed best at removing as much noise as possible without deleting content.

+    A. Convert the message from a ROS message (which is in PointCloud2 message format) into PCL format for python-pcl using the ros_to_pcl(ros_cloud) function in pcl_helper.py

+    B. Downsample your point cloud by applying a Voxel Grid Filter: vox = cloud.make_voxel_grid_filter()

+    C. Apply a Pass Through Filter to isolate the table and objects.

+    D. Perform RANSAC plane fitting to identify the table.

+    E. Use the ExtractIndices Filter to create new point clouds containing the table and objects separately (I'll call them cloud_table and cloud_objects going forward).

 3. Downsample the image with a PCL voxel grid filter to reduce processing time and memory consumption.
 The adjustable parameter is the leaf size which is the side length of the voxel cube to average over.
 A leaf size of 0.005 seemed a good compromise between gain in computation speed and resolution loss.

 4. A passthrough filter to define the region of interest.
 This filter clips the volume to the specified range.
 My region of interest is within the range 0.6 < z < 1.1 and 0.34 < x < 1.0 which removes the dropboxes.